sgsakthi1992/docker/README.md

 # SpringBoot with Docker

-* To build the docker image
+* To build the docker image without a maven plugin

 `docker build -t sgsakthi1992/docker:latest .`